-My heart goes out to Ashley and Safiyya right now.
+My heart goes out to the people of Donegal right now.

-Absolutely every parent I know has been watching the updates from the parents of eight-month-old Azaylia Cain and it was absolutely heartbreaking to see her parents share than she had passed away yesterday.
+Absolutely every one I know has been watching the updates from the tragic explosion in Creeslough and it is absolutely heartbreaking to seeing the photos of the victims being shared.

 Losing a child is every parents worse nightmare.